 This can only mean one thing: it’s time for pie.
 So let’s bring on the vibrant colours of broccoli, spinach and peas all packaged up in an indulgent cheesy sauce snuggled up beneath soft, creamy, cheesy mashed potatoes.

 Believe me, when stacked up together, these simple components make a formidable team.
 These individual pot pies come out of the oven smelling shamelessly good.
 The potato crust blazes golden and, if you’re lucky, some of the cheese sauce will have oozed out during cooking, turning delightfully crisp around the edge of the pot.

 These Cheesy Vegetable Potato Pies involve three short and simple assembly stages and they can be made ahead of time, ready to slam into the oven for a made-ahead of time meal.

 Confession: I hate boiling potatoes in a pan to make mash as it involves washing up the messy pan.
 Instead, I throw the potatoes into the oven, let them bake and then scoop out the flesh, ready to mash.
 There’s no fiddling around peeling the potatoes and the bowl the mash is mixed in is far easier to clean than the messy pan.
 Plus I get the bonus of potato skins ready for filling.
 Who’s with me on this?

 Back to the pies.
-Cheesy Vegetable Potato Pies are way better than the typical ready-meal that we all succumb to occasionally… only to immediately regret.
-In fact, these pot pies are great as a cosy family supper option or as a fuss free meal when entertaining good friends.
+A Cheesy Vegetable Potato Pie is way better than the typical ready-meal that we all succumb to occasionally… only to immediately regret.
+In fact, these pot pies are great as a cosy family supper option or as a fuss-free meal when entertaining good friends.
 Oh, and if straight vegetable pies are not your thing, try adding a little flaked salmon to the mix, or even a touch of smoked salmon – just go steady on the seasoning and omit the mustard.